reiver/guide-org/role/supervisor/README.md

 * if the task passed review, then a new task is assigned to that person,
 * if the task fails review, the person is asked to make the requested modifications.

+## 1-on-1 Meeting

+A **supervisor** will have a monthly 1-on-1 meeting with each of their supervisees.